 Snack And Meal time Clean Up Rules

 Serve breakfast.
 Clean up breakfast.
-Serve snack.
+Then serve snack.
 Clean up snack.
 Serve lunch.
 Clean up lunch.
 Serve snack, serve dinner, clean up wreck of a kitchen.

 Once when my bestie was getting married she asked me for some words of wisdom about marriage and family life.
 My answer was this: it’s basically doing the same 5 or 10 things over and over and over and over again every single day.
 (I feel like she wanted something more romantic.)